 The Apostle Paul, as he was writing to the Thessalonian believers, had expressed his prayer that God would cause them to “increase and abound in love for one another and for all” (1 Thess 3.12).
 But he goes on to expand on that thought:

-“So that he may establish your hearts blameless in holiness before our God and Father, at the coming of our Lord Jesus with all his saints” (1 Thess 3.13).
+“So that he may establish your hearts blameless in holiness before our God and Father, at the coming of our Lord Jesus with all his saints.”1 Thessalonians 3.13

 Paul seems to lead us to the conclusion that effect of the overflow of God’s love in us is to “establish your hearts blameless in holiness.”
 That is, the practical living out of the holiness of God is the through-flowing of His own love.

-It seems to me that Paul is teaching us that, when God’s love is given the full surrender of our lives through which to flow utterly unhindered, there is no cause for blame and indeed the demonstration of genuine holiness.
+I believe that Paul is teaching us that, when God’s love is given the full surrender of our lives through which to flow utterly unhindered, there is no cause for blame.
+There is a demonstration of genuine holiness.
 It doesn’t mean that we live in some sinless perfection, but rather that we are so overwhelmed with the love of God with which He has graciously flooded our lives that we own our sin, our mistakes, our brokenness very quickly, readily.

 That kind of life, infused with the self-giving, self-sacrificing love of God will be seen in a heart set firmly in blameless holiness before God and will someday find the rest of that life transformed to match.